 Is Blender easy to use?

-Blender is a very limited video editor — so compared to other software like Lightworks and DaVinci Resolve it is relatively easy to learn.
-If you do happen to get stuck using a certain editing feature, you can easily access one of Blender’s YouTube channel tutorials or one of the comprehensive manuals on their site.
+Blender is a very limited video editor — compared to other software like Lightworks and DaVinci Resolve it is relatively easy to learn.
+If you get stuck using a certain editing feature, you can easily access one of Blender’s YouTube channel tutorials or one of the comprehensive manuals on their site.

 What can I do with Blender?